-NE-PER Nuclear and Cytoplasmic Extraction Reagent Kit enables stepwise lysis of cells that generates both functional cytoplasmic and nuclear protein fractions in less than two hours.
+Thermo Scientific NE-PER Nuclear and Cytoplasmic Extraction Reagent kit enables stepwise lysis of cells that generates both functional cytoplasmic and nuclear protein fractions in less than two hours.
 Cultured mammalian cells or tissues are processed by first disrupting the outer cell membrane to obtain the cytoplasmic contents and then extracting proteins from the nuclei.
 Cross-contamination between the two fractions is minimal (<10%).
-With this stepwise fractionation procedure, concentrated nuclear extracts are obtained and gene regulation experiments are not compromised, as is commonly seen when whole cell lysates are analyzed.
-Prepared extracts are compatible with many downstream applications, including electrophoretic mobility shift assays (EMSA) with nuclear extracts, reporter assays with cytosolic extracts, Western blots, enzyme assays and the Pierce BCA Protein Assay.
+With this stepwise fractionation procedure, one can obtain concentrated nuclear extracts without compromising gene regulation experiments, as is commonly seen when whole cell lysates are analyzed.
+Prepared extracts are compatible with many downstream applications, including electrophoretic mobility shift assays (EMSA) with nuclear extracts, reporter assays with cytosolic extracts, western blots, enzyme assays, and the Thermo Scientific Pierce BCA Protein Assay.

-The Thermo Scientific Subcellular Protein Fractionation Kit enables stepwise separation and extraction of cytoplasmic, membrane, nuclear soluble, chromatin-bound and cytoskeletal proteins from mammalian cultured cells or tissue.
-Extracts obtained with the Subcellular Protein Fractionation Kit are compatible with a variety of downstream applications including Western blotting, protein assays, electrophoretic mobility shift assays and reporter-gene and enzyme-activity assays.
+Thermo Scientific Subcellular Protein Fractionation Kit enables stepwise separation and extraction of cytoplasmic, membrane, nuclear-soluble, chromatin-bound and cytoskeletal proteins from mammalian cultured cells or tissue.
+Extracts obtained with the Subcellular Protein Fractionation Kit are compatible with a variety of downstream applications, including western blotting, protein assays, electrophoretic mobility shift assays and reporter-gene and enzyme-activity assays.

 Fractionation of subcellular proteins enables protein localization assessment and protein enrichment from specific cellular compartments.
-The Thermo Scientific Subcellular Protein Fractionation Kit includes a combination of reagents for stepwise lysis of cells into functional cytoplasmic, membrane, nuclear soluble, chromatin-bound and cytoskeletal protein fractions in less than 3 hours.
+The Subcellular Protein Fractionation Kit includes a combination of reagents for stepwise lysis of cells into functional cytoplasmic, membrane, nuclear-soluble, chromatin-bound, and cytoskeletal protein fractions in less than three hours.
 Extracts from each subcellular compartment generally have less than 15% contamination between fractions, which is sufficient purity for most experiments studying protein localization and redistribution.

 Isolation of intact mitochondria is typically a laborious process requiring single-sample processing with Dounce homogenization.
-Density gradient centrifugation approaches are also effective, but are generally practical for large-scale needs only.
+Density gradient centrifugation approaches are also effective, but these are generally only practical for large-scale needs.
 When the goal is small-scale enrichment of mitochondria and/or extraction of mitochondrial proteins, a reagent-based microcentrifuge method is desirable.

-The Mitochondria Isolation Kit uses a non-mechanical, reagent-based method that allows multiple samples (six) to be processed concurrently.
+Thermo Scientific Mitochondria Isolation Kit uses a non-mechanical, reagent-based method that allows multiple samples (up to six) to be processed concurrently.
 Cultured mammalian cell pellets are gently lysed using a proprietary formulation that results in maximum yield of mitochondria with minimal damage to integrity.
 Guidelines are given for optimizing purity vs. yield parameters.
 Also included are instructions for a Dounce homogenization procedure, which results in two-fold more mitochondria recovery compared to the reagent-based method.
-Both methods use differential centrifugation to separate the mitochondrial and cytosolic fractions with a bench-top microcentrifuge and are completed in approximately 40 minutes (post-cell harvest).
+Both methods use differential centrifugation to separate the mitochondrial and cytosolic fractions with a benchtop microcentrifuge and are completed in approximately 40 minutes (post-cell harvest).
 Once isolated, the mitochondria can be used in downstream applications such as apoptosis, signal transduction and metabolic studies, as well as to facilitate mitochondrial proteomics efforts.